How to set up a Jockey Box

 Prior to your first use, you should run a cleaner through the coils to remove any debris left behind by the manufacturing process.
 We recommend PBW from Five Star.

-After cleaning (and each use), sanitize the coils with a rinse-free sanitizer like Star San or an Iodine solution.
+After cleaning (and each use), sanitize the coils with a rinse-free sanitizer like Star San or an iodine solution.
 These solutions can be forced through the coils using a hand pump or pressurized keg.
-Visit the manufacturers website for proper mixing ratios and chemical safety tips.
+Visit the cleaning solution manufacturer’s website for proper mixing ratios and chemical safety tips.

-Hook your jockey box up to any outdoor garden hose spigot with our Flush-Out Hose.
-End one has a female garden hose fitting and end two has a winged beer nut for easy wrench-free installation on the liquid input shanks (C).
+Hook your jockey box up to any outdoor garden hose spigot with our Flush-out Hose.
+Attach the garden hose female fitting to any standard water faucet, and the winged beer nut end, for easy wrench-free installation, on the liquid input shanks (C).

-Attach each faucet (A) and tighten down using the supplied faucet wrench.
-Do not over tighten, as faucet can be stripped.
+Attach each faucet (A) and tighten using the faucet wrench (included).

 Holding the shanks in place, use a wrench to make sure the beer hex nuts (F) are secure.
 They can loosen over time, especially during travel.

-Attach the 90º end of a beverage jumper (M) to a liquid input shank (C) on the jockey box.
-The second end attaches to the top of a coupler (N).
-Make sure you use a beer washer (O) between each connection.
+Attach the 90º end of a beverage jumper (M) to a liquid input shank (C) on your jockey box.
+Attach the other end to a coupler (N).
+Make sure to use a beer washer (O) between each connection.

-Using the supplied hose clamps (P) attach one end of a CO2 line (K) to the regulator (J) and the other end to the input on the CO2 manifold (L).
-Air Lines (K) on the output side of the manifold (L) connect to the CO2 input on the couplers (N).
+Using the supplied hose clamps (P), attach one end of a CO2 line (K) to the regulator (J) and the other end to the input on the CO2 manifold (L).
+Connect air lines (K) on the output side of the manifold (L) to the CO2 input on the couplers (N).

-Attach your regulator (J) to your CO2 tank (I) and tighten down with a crecent wrench.
+Attach your regulator (J) to your CO2 tank (I), and tighten down with a crescent wrench.